Aaron0696/BtwnANOVAPowSim/README.md

 <img src="./pictures/step2_3.png" alt="step2_3.jpg" width="700" height="600"/>

-Notice that the names of the panel correspond to what the user inputs.
-These panels are reactive as well, their titles would reflect the names that were selected above.
+Notice that the name in the panel corresponds to the user input.
+These panels are reactive, their titles would reflect the names that were selected above.
 The number of panels are also equal to the product of the number of levels of the first and second independent variable.

-For each panel, input what you think the population mean and standard deviation is for the chosen condition, keeping in mind your dependent variable.
-Also, the expected sample size for each condition that you plan to collect.
-Imagine my dependent variable was reaction time measured in milliseconds.
-My fictional literature review suggested that the values for these conditions are as such, plus I intend to collect 50 per condition for a respectable total sample size of 300:
+For each panel, input what you think the population mean and standard deviation is for the chosen condition.
+Also input the expected sample size for each condition that you plan to collect.
+Imagine my dependent variable was reaction time, measured in milliseconds.
+My fictional literature review suggested that the values for these conditions are as such, I also intend to collect 50 subjects per condition for a respectable total sample size of 300:

 <img src="./pictures/step2_4.png" alt="step2_4.jpg" width="700" height="600"/>

 ## Step Three: Run

-To the right is the run button, which will begin the simulation when pressed.
+The `run` button is on the right of the app, which will begin the simulation when pressed.
 The output will appear further down.

 <img src="./pictures/step3.png" alt="step3.jpg" width="200" height="300"/>